opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## kill-running-processes

-When set to `true`, stops any OpenSearch Benchmark processes currently running and allows OpenSearch Benchmark to continue to run.
+When set to `true`, stops any OpenSearch Benchmark processes currently running and allows Benchmark to continue to run.
 Default is `false`.

 ## chart-spec-path